yugabyte/yugabyte-db/docs/content/preview/explore/_index.md

 showRightNav: true
 ---

 The Explore section walks you through YugabyteDB's core features, with examples.
 Most examples demonstrating database features such as API compatibility can be run on a single-node cluster on your laptop or using the free Sandbox cluster in YugabyteDB Managed.
-More advanced scenarios use a multi-node deployment of YugabyteDB.
+More advanced scenarios use a multi-node deployment.

-Explore assumes that you have either created an account in YugabyteDB Managed or installed YugabyteDB on your local computer.
+Explore assumes that you have either [created an account](https://cloud.yugabyte.com/signup?utm_medium=direct&utm_source=docs&utm_campaign=YBM_signup) in YugabyteDB Managed or [installed YugabyteDB](../quick-start/linux/) on your local computer.

 | Section | Purpose | Setup |
 | :--- | :--- | :--- |